graylan0/multiverse_generator/dao/creation.credit.md

 I'm giving credit to Matthew and Xphoenix for making a great piece of code and actually working with the robot (through me) to get better code.

-you can find their original repo here.
+You can find their original repo here.
-(i helped them with a code jame with Dave as the main engineer) (this allowed dave critical training) https://github.com/Fuehnix/TwitchPlaysLLMTimeTraveler
+(i helped them with a code jam with Dave as the main engineer) (this allowed dave critical training). https://github.com/Fuehnix/TwitchPlaysLLMTimeTraveler

 Incredible works guys